 Allow me to horribly adapt the opening of A Tale of Two Cities: It’s the best of times for small businesses, and it’s the worst of times for small businesses.
 Never before have there been such rich opportunities for the ambitious among us to helm their own operations, with technological tools aplenty and a digital landscape still teeming with possibilities—but it’s not all good.
+Multichannel strategy will help solve some of your small business woes.

 Where’s the misfortune?
 Well, unfortunately enough, all those opportunities are available to everyone: That means crowded niches, frantic scrambling for investment and a discouraging percentage of startups falling at the first hurdle.
 Getting into the small business world is one thing, but surviving or even thriving in it calls for something exceptional.